thatsayush001/thatsayush001/README.md

 - 🔭 I’m currently working on **full stack development projects, machine learning models, and AI research.
 I'm also exploring new technologies and tools to enhance my skills.**

-- 🌱 I’m currently learning **dvanced concepts in machine learning, deep learning, and artificial intelligence.
+- 🌱 I’m currently learning **advanced concepts in machine learning, deep learning, and artificial intelligence.
 I'm also improving my skills in React, Node.js, and cloud services like AWS and Azure.**

 - 👯 I’m looking to collaborate on **open source projects related to web development, machine learning, and artificial intelligence.
 I'm particularly interested in innovative projects that combine these fields.**